Frequently Asked Questions (FAQs)

 Since 1998, we have been an all volunteer nonprofit organization of marine biologists, students, professors, and conservation advocates working to share the wonders of the ocean realm online to inspire conservation, education, research, and a sea ethic.
 For information on our founder and current directors, see our About Us page, which also lists information about our mission and philosophy.

-We are primarily looking for biology, zoology, marine biology, etc. students and/or marketing or communications students who wish to gain some experience and to supplement their resumes.
-Volunteering is via virtual assignments to help with the MarineBio Network itself and it's various projects.
+We are primarily looking for biology, zoology, marine biology, etc. and/or marketing or communications students/pros who wish to help out.
+Volunteering is via virtual assignments to help with the MarineBio Network itself and it’s various projects.
 Areas include: